telerik/kendo-ui-core/docs/web/editor/how-to/get-reference-to-imagebrowser-child-widgets.md

 `var imageBrowser = $(".k-imagebrowser").data("kendoImageBrowser");`

-Once the [ListView](/api/javascript/ui/listview), [Upload](/api/javascript/ui/upload) and [DropDownList](/api/javascript/ui/dropdownlist) widget objects are available, one can use their APIs to attach events with [`bind()`](/intro/events-and-methods#bind-to-events-after-widget-initialization) or perform other customizations.
+Once the [ListView](/api/javascript/ui/listview), [Upload](/api/javascript/ui/upload) and [DropDownList](/api/javascript/ui/dropdownlist) widget objects are available, one can use their APIs to attach events with [`bind()`](/intro/events-and-methods#bind-to-events-after-widget-initialization) or perform other customizations, which may not be otherwise supported.

 Please note that the `transport` configurations below are over-simplified and invalid.